 NOTE: Alternate lesson is to journal the building experience.

-Assembly Instructions.
-Teacher reviews orientation and perspective concepts when describing assembly steps (i.e. which side is the 'front' or the 'left.')
-Students will rebuild the desk; documenting and photographing each step - providing detailed assembly instructions.
+Students will rebuild the desk; documenting and photographing each step to provide detailed assembly instructions.

-Testing.
 Students will dismantle the desk and rebuild it according to their instructions.
 By having students build strictly by what is written, they will discover the importance of writing precise, clear instructions.
-Testing and re-writing the assembly instructions is equivalent to debugging a computer program.

 Students will film an instructional video that demonstrates the proper assembly of project.